jmartin82/mmock/README.md

 #### Persist (Optional)

-* *entity*: The relative path from config-persist-path to the file where the response body to be loaded from.
+* *entity*: The relative path from config-persist-path to the file where the response body to be loaded from or the collection name and id if you are using MongoDB.
 It allows vars.
+* *collection*: Used for returning or deleting more than one record.
+Represents the relative path from config-persist-path to the folder or the name of the mongo collection from where the records should be selected.
+Regex or glob can be used for filtering entities as well.
+Examples for the usage of collections can be found [here](/config).
 * *actions*: Actions to take over the entity (Append,Write,Delete)

 #### Notify (Optional)